CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 <</dd_do>>
 ~~~~

 Let's create a second weight variable measured in tons.
-The syntax for `gen` is straightforward,
+The syntax for `generate` is straightforward,

 ```
-gen <new varname> = <function of old variables>
+generate <new varname> = <function of old variables>
 ```

 ~~~~
 <<dd_do>>
-gen weight2 = weight/2000
+generate weight2 = weight/2000
 <</dd_do>>
 ~~~~